 By FAR the cheapest way to travel without a car is by plane.
 You can fly from Brisbane to Sydney in an hour and a half for under $70; by contrast the bus would be $110 and take upwards of 15 hours.
 I know which one I’d choose!
 You can also get a Greyhound hop on hop off bus pass for $400 for the east coast (Sydney to Cairns), or the OzExperience offers a hop on hop off tour for under $600 including some accommodation and tours.

 For flights, always check Skyscanner and Kayak.
-The cheapest domestic airline fares are usually Tigerair and Jetstar, but remember that Virgin Australia includes baggage whereas they don’t, so take this into consideration.
-I’ve also found Tigerair to be stricter on hand luggage limits and I once had to pack my laptop into my big bag!!
-Not cool.
+The cheapest domestic airline fares are usually with Jetstar, but remember that Virgin Australia includes baggage whereas they don’t, so take this into consideration.

 TOURS & ACTIVITIES